Welcome to the Summer Internship Program!

 Do Not Bring

 Camp Daniel takes pride in going above and beyond in everything we do, so participation in theme meals and themed events is required of all interns.
 This means you will be required to dress up for every meal for all five weeks, so come prepared!
 Please bring whatever you have for theme clothes.
-Thrift shops are where we get all of ours, so that’s a good place to look if you wanted to find some to bring for yourself.
-We will also be going through camp’s theme clothes before camp so you can claim your outfits for the summer if you do not have enough.
+We will also be going through camp’s theme clothes before camp so you can claim your outfits for the summer if you do not have anything.

 - Hunting Camp – Open to interpretation.